jazzer/packup/README.markdown

 ## Install

+This was written and tested for Ubuntu Oneiric Ocelot (11.10).
+It should work **very** similar for every other recent and decent Linux distribution.

 ##### Requirements
+Install Git and python3 if they are not available yet:
     sudo apt-get install git python3

 ##### Get the Code

-change do your prefered path with cd, then
+Change do your prefered path with cd, then run these commands:

     git clone git://github.com/jazzer/packup.git
     cd packup